-For years my childhood friend Michael Zlogar has been urging me to set the opening section of J. R. R. Tolkien’s posthumous The Silmarillion to music.
+For years my childhood friend Michael Zlogar had been urging me to set the opening section of J. R. R. Tolkien’s posthumous The Silmarillion to music.
 “Ainulindalë,” which translates as “the music of the Ainur,” is Tolkien’s creation myth, in which the creation of our world is effected through music.
 Ilúvatar, his supreme being, sings a theme that is subsequently varied by his principal helpers, holy creatures (the “Ainur”) that each oversee a particular provenance of creation that correspond to the “elements” of ancient civilizations: water, air, earth, and fire.

 Tolkien’s “Ainulindalë” serves as a clear formal map of my work, which falls into six sections: Prelude, Theme, and four Variations that each meditate on their respective elements.
+Ainulindalë is the first of four tone poems that collectively make up my Four Legends from The Silmarillion.

-The Prelude features discrete motives that will later coalesce into the Theme proper, because Tolkien says that the Ainur, before the appearance of the Ilúvatar’s Theme, knew and sang “only that part of the mind of Ilúvatar from which he came.”
+The Prelude features discrete motives that will later coalesce into the Theme proper, because Tolkien says that the Ainur, before the appearance of Ilúvatar’s Theme, knew and sang “only that part of the mind of Ilúvatar from which he came.”
 The Theme itself is strong and heroic, featuring an opening gesture arising out of nature’s overtone series, and the whole encompasses an enormous register, from G below middle C to the A-flat four octaves above that, and uses all 12 pitches of the chromatic scale.

 The first variation is Ulmo’s, the Ainu whose milieu is water: Tolkien reports that his “voice is deep as the deeps of the ocean which he only has seen.”
 This variation features flowing figures in the low strings and “wet” percussion instruments like the gong, tam-tam, and rain stick.
 The theme is given to the trombones, who glissando in the manner of whale calls, and later to the high winds accompanied by a calm sea of sustained strings.